 As aforementioned, both the structure and contents of your home can be covered under a flood insurance policy.
 Up to $250,00 of coverage can be bought for the physical building; up to $100,000 of coverage can be bought for the contents.

 Know that flood insurance doesn’t provide all-encompassing coverage.
 For instance, basement damage after a flood may be covered to some extent.
 But, not all types of damage will be covered under the policy (such as sewer backups) unless they result directly from a flood.

 The price of flood insurance ranges based on location.
 In areas at a low risk for floods, premium costs can be lowered by buying a policy with less extensive coverage than may be needed in a high-risk area.

 There are numerous details to note about flood insurance, including:

 - Flood insurance can be bought at any time by residents of NFIP communities, excluding periods of imminent flooding (i.e. when a hurricane has been forecasted).

 - A 30-day waiting period typically applies before coverage goes into effect.

 - Residents of communities at high risk for flooding can still purchase flood insurance so long as the area is an NFIP participant.

-- Flooding from wind-drive rain and hail damage aren’t covered under flood insurance, but your homeowner’s insurance policy will typically provide coverage in these instances.
+- Flooding from wind-driven rain and hail damage isn’t covered under flood insurance, but your homeowner’s insurance policy will typically provide coverage in these instances.

 - Some types of basement damage from flooding are covered under flood insurance, but not all.
 However, homeowner’s insurance doesn’t cover basement flooding at all, so flood insurance is your best option to cover related expenses.